 - Make sure the SSH Remote Run plugin is enabled.
 The plugin is bundled with PyCharm and activated by default.
-If it is not, enable the plugin.
+If not, enable it as described in Enabling and Disabling Plugins.

 - Make sure, an SSH server is available in the destination environment: a remote Web server or the default remote interpreter.

 - Register an account on the SSH server in the destination environment and generate a pair od SSH keys or a password, depending on the server policy.